je-marco/Portfolio_Project/README.md

 This is an interactive dashboard that I made with IBM Cognos Analytics to effectively monitor the bottle manufacturing process of a fictional industrial manufacturing.

-https://docs.google.com/spreadsheets/d/1LB3fwR-dWvITBT0ZvAQDvDMqUNxaiECRwsPWzc8xpkc/edit#gid=1000889574
+* The data sources was provided by IBM Cognos Analytics as a sample which can only be viewed with a Cognos Analytics Account ** Data Location https://docs.google.com/spreadsheets/d/1LB3fwR-dWvITBT0ZvAQDvDMqUNxaiECRwsPWzc8xpkc/edit#gid=1000889574